Information for Faculty

 - Please contact the Director, Patrick Croskery, with any questions you may have on requirements.

-- Two (2) existing courses at the 300-level or higher must be completed with contracts.
+- Two (2) existing courses at the 3000-level or higher must be completed with contracts.

 - The course instructor certifies completion of the contract at the time of reporting final grades.

-- The Contract Course Form can be found here.
+- The Contract Course Form can be found at the bottom of this page.

 - The Honors Project will be a major research, performance, or creative endeavor, guided by a full-time faculty member.